PeterArriaza/pantry/README.md

 ##### B1.
 New Pantry creation
 * Name of Pantry
 * Other members to include in Pantry
-* Location of Pantry
-   * Combination of name and location has to be unique i.e. "My House" (location) cannot have two Pantries named "Refrigerator" and "Refrigerator".
-"Upstairs refrigerator" and "downstairs refrigerator" would be a valid name combination in "My House".

 ![New Pantry Page](img/readme/new-pantry.png)

 ### C. View Items within the Pantry
 * List of all items within Pantry
-   * Displays quantity in line and date of addition to Pantry
+   * Displays quantity, description, who added the item inline
-* Click to expand details
+* Click to expand and edit details
-   * Which household member added this item
    * Price of item (optional)
    * Expiration date (optional)
    * Description (optional)
+   * Update quantity

 ### D. Edit items of Pantry
 * Click on existing item to expand details